Radiation therapy

 • Cystitis – you may feel you want to pass urine more often or you might have some stinging when you pass urine (cystitis).
 Symptoms usually ease within 3 months of finishing radiation therapy.

 • Urinary incontinence – incontinence is when urine leaks from your bladder without your control.
-After radiation therapy, you may need to pass urine more often, particularly at night, or feel as if you need to go in a hurry.
+After radiation therapy, you may need to pass urine more often or feel as if you need to go in a hurry.
 You may leak a few drops of urine when you cough, sneeze, laugh or strain.
+Sometimes radiation can narrow the urethra, causing permanent incontinence.

 Sexuality, intimacy and fertility issues